juw0n/docker-getting-started/containerized-go-app/Readme.md

 * It responds with HTTP error 404 to any other request.

 The app is stateless and listen on TCp port defined by the value of an environmental variable.

+** The docker build command creates Docker images from the Dockerfile and a context.
+A build context is the set of files located in the specified path or URL.

+Rem: A container is a normal operating system process except that this process is isolated and has its own file system, its own networking, and its own isolated process tree separate from the host.